Better known as the “Pink City”, Jaipur is a city exploding with culture, life and people!

 Bradley and I visited Jaipur on our way travelling through India in 2018 and quickly fell in love.

-We spent 3 nights in Jaipur, but we only actually did one day sightseeing (we were busy working the rest of the time!).
+We spent 3 nights in the city, but only actually did one day of sightseeing (we were busy working the rest of the time!).

 So, I thought it would be best to write a guide on the best places to visit in Jaipur in one day!

 I will also take you through other elements of visiting Jaipur such as when to go, how to get there, and where to stay, to help make this a little Jaipur travel guide.